rtCamp/amphtml/docs/bento-by-examples.md

 ![Bento Component Structure](img/Bento-Program-Structure.png)

-In context of this example, "Hello World" should be printed on ViewPort.
+In context of this example, "Hello World" should be rendered in ViewPort.

 Contents that need to be on ViewPort should be written in `Output Block`.

-So, our code should be:
+So, file `extensions/amp-hello-world/1.0/component.js` should be:

 ```jsx
 import * as Preact from '#preact';